jelastic-jps/magento/magento19-php7-varnish-mysql-redis-storage/README.md

 Each container within a cluster comes with predefined [vertical scaling](https://docs.jelastic.com/automatic-vertical-scaling) limit up to _**8 cloudlets**_ (equals to 1 GiB of RAM and 3.2 GHz of CPU) and a set of [load alerts](https://docs.jelastic.com/load-alerts) (to notify you when the resources consumption is close to the limit).

-Also, when [scaling](https://docs.jelastic.com/multi-nodes) either Load Balancer or Application Server layer, the appropriate LB configs (at either newly created or the already existing instance(s) respectively) are adjusted to include data on all application server nodes the load should be distributed across.
-In addition, the NGINX application server is automatically scaled by the system horizontally based on the amount of incoming traffic (more details on the appropriate auto-scaling settings are provisioned within the [next section](#auto-scaling-settings)).
+Herewith, when [scaling](https://docs.jelastic.com/multi-nodes) either Load Balancer or Application Server layer, the appropriate LB configs (at either newly created or the already existing instance(s) respectively) are automatically adjusted to include data on all application server nodes the load should be distributed across.
+In addition, NGINX application server is automatically scaled by the system horizontally based on the amount of incoming traffic, which enables it to handle the changeable load.

-## Auto-Scaling Settings
+## Application Server Auto-Scaling Settings

 The number of application server nodes in Magento Cluster is adjusted dynamically according to the incoming load by means of [automatic horizontal scaling](https://docs.jelastic.com/automatic-horizontal-scaling).
-To be more precise, the cluster size is automatically changed under the following conditions:
+To be more precise, the cluster size is automatically changed according to the following conditions:

 * _+1 node_ if CPU usage is _more than 70%_ for at least _1 minute_
 * _-1 node_ if CPU usage is _less than 20%_ for at least _1 minute_